Navajo: Boarding schools and education

 Change did not occur in these boarding schools until after the Meriam Report was published in 1929 by the Secretary of Interior, Hubert Work.
 This report discussed Indian boarding schools as being inadequate in terms of diet, medical services, dormitory overcrowding, undereducated teachers, restrictive discipline, and manual labor by the students to keep the school running.

 This report was the precursor to education reforms initiated under President Franklin D. Roosevelt, under which two new schools were built on the Navajo reservation.
-But Rough Rock Day School was run in the same militaristic style as Fort Defiance and did not implement the educational reforms.
-The Evangelical Missionary School was opened next to Rough Rock Day School.
-Navajo accounts of this school portray it as having a family-like atmosphere with home-cooked meals, new or gently used clothing, humane treatment, and a Navajo-based curriculum.
-Educators found the Evangelical Missionary School curriculum to be much more beneficial for the Navajo children.
+However, Rough Rock Day School was run in the same militaristic style as Fort Defiance and did not implement educational reforms.
+Navajo accounts of the Evangelical Missionary School portray it as having a family-like atmosphere with home-cooked meals, new or gently used clothing, humane treatment, and a Navajo-based curriculum.
+Educators found the Evangelical Missionary School curriculum to be much more beneficial for Navajo children.

 In 1937, Boston heiress Mary Cabot Wheelright and Navajo singer and medicine man Hastiin Klah founded the Wheelwright Museum of the American Indian in Santa Fe.
 It is a repository for sound recordings, manuscripts, paintings, and sandpainting tapestries of the Navajos.
-It also featured exhibits to express the beauty, dignity, and logic of Navajo religion.
-When Klah met Cabot in 1921, he had witnessed decades of efforts by the US government and missionaries to assimilate the Navajos into mainstream society.
+It also featured exhibits to express the beauty, dignity, and logic of the Navajo religion.
+When Klah met Cabot in 1921, he witnessed decades of efforts by the US government and missionaries to assimilate the Navajos into mainstream society.
 The museum was founded to preserve the religion and traditions of the Navajo, which Klah was sure would otherwise soon be lost forever.

 The result of these boarding schools led to much language loss within the Navajo Nation.
-After the Second World War, the Meriam Report funded more children to attend these schools with six times as many children attending boarding school than before the War.
-English as the primary language spoken at these schools as well as the local towns surrounding the Navajo reservations contributed to residents becoming bilingual; however Navajo was the still the primary language spoken at home.
+After the Second World War, the Meriam Report funded more children to attend these schools with six times as many children attending boarding schools than before the war.
+English being the primary language spoken at these schools as well as the local towns surrounding the Navajo reservations contributed to residents becoming bilingual; however, Navajo was still the primary language spoken at home.